Injury Attorneys for Cerebral Palsy Cases: Proudly and Compassionately Serving Stamford, Danbury, Bridgeport and all of Connecticut

 A Successful Track Record

-*At Berkowitz and Hanna LLC, we do not and will never guarantee a financial recovery in your case, either through settlement or a court-ordered verdict.*
+*At Berkowitz Hanna, we do not and will never guarantee a financial recovery in your case, either through settlement or a court-ordered verdict.*

 However, we are proud to acknowledge our experience and a successful track record in obtaining favorable outcomes for many of our clients whose babies suffered birth injuries, including cerebral palsy, including the following recoveries and awards: